Retaining Walls Newcastle, Maitland & Hunter Valley

-- Becomes a decoration and therefore adds appeal to a landscape as retaining walls come in different shapes, materials, colours and designs.
+- Becomes a decoration and therefore adds appeal to a landscape, retaining walls come in different shapes, materials, colours and designs

-With its name derived from the Italian term for “cage”, this retaining wall uses an ancient way of building a wall where a cage, made out of wire or wire mesh, is filled with rubble or rock.
-Recently, as a green alternative, gabion wall uses crushed waste or recycled materials instead of rock as filler.
+With its name derived from the Italian term for “cage”, this retaining wall uses an ancient way of building a wall where a cage, made of wire or wire mesh, is filled with rubble or rock.
+Recently, as a green alternative, gabion walls use crushed waste or recycled materials instead of rock filler.

 Rock and Boulder

 It follows an old way of building walls and reflects the art of “dry walling” where stones or boulders are laid to make sure that the core remains dry in any kind of weather.
 While this type of wall gives a dry stacked look, it actually gives block support structure.